 MARINE AIR GROUND COMBAT CENTER TWENTYNINE PALMS, Calif. --

-Much of the MEU is currently conducting an air-ground task force exercise at Fort Hunter Liggett and at other military and civilian installations around the state.
+With much of the MEU involved in an air-ground task force exercise at Fort Hunter Liggett and other installations around the state, Marines with Company E practiced close-quarters shooting scenarios.